Youth Tobacco Use Increased During 2017-2018

 Robert Redfield, M.D., CDC Director

 “The skyrocketing growth of young people’s e-cigarette use over the past year threatens to erase progress made in reducing youth tobacco use.
 It’s putting a new generation at risk for nicotine addiction,” said CDC Director Robert R. Redfield, M.D.
 “Despite this troubling trend, we know what works and we must continue to use proven strategies to protect America’s youth from this preventable health risk.
-Youth use of any tobacco product, including
+Youth use of any tobacco product, including e-cigarettes, is unsafe.”

 Additional key findings: